Disclaimer

 Havanese dogs are delightful little pups that could cost you a healthy cheque.
 To properly welcome a Havanese baby into your family, you must consider every aspect of its arrival.

-No doubt these fellows are expensive, not because this canine’s price is high but because you must account for training costs, veterinary charges, food supplies, grooming needs, and other miscellaneous expenses.
+This small breed is undoubtedly expensive, not because this canine is expensive but because you must account for training costs, veterinary care, food supplies, professional groomer and other grooming needs, and other miscellaneous expenses.

 But the fact is, whatever dog breed or pet you plan to adopt, you cannot escape from the monthly cuts of being a pet parent.
 It’s a big responsibility; you should never take it for granted!

-However, if this fluffy pal has stolen your heart, let’s have a look at the temperament of this dog breed to give you some other reasons, making this special puppy worth a short.
+However, if this fluffy pal has stolen your heart, let’s examine the temperament of this dog breed to give you other reasons why this special puppy is worth a look.

-The luxurious long fluffy coat hides the actual size of Havanese dogs.
-But under the fluffy coat, the four-legged pooch stands at 9 to 11 inches, weighing only 13 pounds.
+The luxurious, long, fluffy coat hides the actual size of Havanese dogs.
+But under the fluffy coat, the four-legged pooch stands at 9 to 11 inches and weighs only 13 pounds.

 Havanese dogs have long, smooth, and silky coats.
 There is a wavy and sort of fluffy texture to their appearance.
 As far as the color is concerned, this baby comes in almost every color.
 Their most common coat colors are

-This is an important aspect of raising a Havanese pooch.
+This is an important aspect of raising a Havanese puppy.
 Of course, care requirements also affect the cost factors.
-This pure-breed pup is a high-maintenance dog that demands a lot of love and attention to be happy.
-This canine is not a no-effort dog, so if you want something easygoing, cross this dose of happiness out of your list.
+This pure-breed pup is a high-maintenance dog that demands regular brushing, love, and attention to be happy.
+It is not a no-effort dog, so if you want something easygoing, cross this dose of happiness off your list.

-The silky coat of this breed requires frequent grooming.
-You must brush that fur at least twice weekly to keep it tangle-free.
-Some Havanese lovers prefer keeping a short coat, which means the pup will require hair do’s every few weeks.
+The silky fur is a low-shedding coat, so this breed requires frequent grooming.
+It would be best if you brushed that silky coat twice weekly to keep it tangle-free.
+Some Havanese lovers prefer keeping a short coat, which means the pup will require hair grooming every few weeks.

 You will be surprised to know that, unlike other long-coat dogs, Havanese are not heavy shedders, making them an excellent choice for pet lovers suffering from allergies.

-Havanese is a gentle and mild manner fido that loves to spend time in human company.
+Havanese is a gentle and mild-mannered fido who loves to spend time in human company.
 These pups tend to follow their owners around and develop severe anxiety issues if left behind.
 You better not leave those puppy eyes longing for you!

 This fur baby is extremely smart.
 He will make you laugh out loud with his goofiness and adorably mischievous acts.
-He will always be on your lap, and you are legit to expect a lick occasionally.
+He will always be on your lap; you can expect a lick occasionally.
 How can someone not fall for such a paw-perfect pet?

-Havanese have an extrovert and playful nature, making them exceptionally friendly with children, dogs, and cats.
-They are a bit curious and love to make new friends.
+Havanese are extroverts and playful, making them exceptionally friendly with children, dogs, and cats.
+They are also curious and love to make new friends.

 Havanese puppies make a wonderful addition to any family.
 Due to their loving nature, they are fantastic companion dogs and emotional support animals.
 Some Havanese can be very vocal.
 Although proper training and socialization can keep this behavior under control, their barking trait makes them a good watchdog.